AzzedineNed/End-to-End-Semantic-Search-for-FreeCodeCamp-videos/README.md

 ## 🧪 Test the API

-Once the app is running on `localhost:8080`, you can test it with:
+Once the app is running on `localhost:8080`, test the endpoint using:

 ```bash
 curl -X POST "http://localhost:8080/search" \